 Then you can:

 join study groups (usually by invitation)

 Our beginners' programme starts with a rolling 10-week intro to meditation and Buddhism class (listed on a our regular events page) on the basics of Buddhism and meditation.
 You can join at any time during the programme.
 From there, we have a series of six to eight week courses throughout the year, exploring particular themes.

-Throughout the year we offer a series of 6 to 8 week courses introducing a variety of themes on Buddhism.
-The classes provide a grounding in the fundamentals of Buddhist principles and practice.
-They give an opportunity to learn and try these out in the light of one's own experience, in an atmosphere of friendly, encouraging, and open communication.
-They assume no prior knowledge, but can also take those with some familiarity a bit deeper.
+This overall programme provides a grounding in the fundamentals of Buddhist principles and practice.
+You have the opportunity to learn and try out these practices in the light of your own experience, in an atmosphere of friendly, encouraging, and open communication.
+The programme assumes no prior knowledge, but can also take those with some familiarity a bit deeper.

 Teaching is provided by members of the Triratna Buddhist Order and community who are themselves experienced in the study and practice of Buddhism and meditation.